Murali-04/Murali-04/README.md

 - 👋 Hi, I’m @Murali-04
-- 👀 I’m interested in Astrophysics
+- 👀 I’m interested in Aircraft Control
-- 🌱 I’m currently learning Aerospace
+- 🌱 I’m an Aerospace graduate
-- 💞️ I’m looking to collaborate on coding based to aero industry
 - 📫 How to reach me ...mk13102001@gmail.com

 <!---